If you’re looking for a hearty entree that’s big on flavor and shockingly good for you you’re going to love this Buffalo Ranch Chicken Casserole.

 Sometimes all I want is comfort food and nothing else can satisfy me.
 I know I’m not alone in this.
 So how to deliver and still enjoy a guilt free meal?
-Don’t worry, this recipe accomplishes just that.
-And it’s Whole 30 compliant, dairy free, and gluten free!
+This recipe is Whole30 compliant, dairy free, and gluten free!

-This Buffalo Ranch Chicken Casserole is super creamy and looks cheesy but there’s absolutely no cheese in it.
+My Buffalo Ranch Chicken Casserole is super creamy and looks cheesy but there’s absolutely no cheese in it.
 In fact it’s dairy free and uses spaghetti squash instead of traditional spaghetti noodles.
-You’re not going to miss any of it.
-I promise.
-And your whole family is going to love it too.
+Have I blown your mind yet?

 You start by roasting the spaghetti squash.
 We love spaghetti squash at my house.
 It’s so yummy with just a little olive oil, salt, and pepper or topped with marinara sauce.
 But not today, friends.
 Today we’re going to really dress up that squash.